DIGITbrain/digitbrain.github.io/docs/attributes/microservice/index.md

 `mounted_shared_directories`{ #mounted_shared_directories }

+:   **Optional**-*string*<br>
-:   **Optional**-*string*- A note for developers of co-operating Microservices.
+    A note for developers of co-operating Microservices.
 Directories that should be shared to the host where this microservice can find required inputs / store outputs

     === "Example"